nypublicradio/nypr-design-system-vue3/README.md

 ```

 ## Storybook
 if STORYBOOK_EDIT is set to false (default = ture), it will use the compiled minified theme and not provide real time updates as you develop.
-This is useful when you just want to refernce the storybook instance quickly because it builds way faster, and to test the mionified theme build
+This is useful when you just want to reference the storybook instance quickly because it builds way faster, and to test the minified theme build
 ```
 npm run storybook
 ```